lassilaiho/compression-algorithms-tiralabra/docs/testing.md

 well as compressed and uncompressed file size for each test file.

 Running `make perf-report` generates performance reports for both programs.
 The command requires GNU time to be available in the path.
-The output is written in CSV format to `huffman-stas.csv` and `lz77-stats.csv` for Huffman coding and LZ77, respectively.
+Data gathered from `test/files` is  written in CSV format to `huffman-stas.csv` and `lz77-stats.csv` for Huffman coding and LZ77, respectively.
+Data gathered from `test/files/complexity-analysis` is written to `huffman-complexity-stats.csv` and `lz77-complexity-stats.csv`.

 By default each test file is compressed and decompressed five times and the measured runtimes are averaged to improve accuracy.
 The number of iterations can